Import and preferential origin

 • an origin declaration stating that the product originates from the exporting country.
 This is issued by your exporter; or

-• information known to the importer that the product originates from the exporting country (importer's knowledge).
+• information known to the importer that the product originates from the exporting country.
+This is called "importer's knowledge".
 The importer's knowledge must be based on information showing where the product originates from, and also meets the conditions of the agreement.

-• the importer that requests preferential tariff treatment must keep the following information for 7 years:
+• the importer must keep the following information for 7 years:

-• if the request was based on an origin declaration, the origin declaration drawn up by the exporter; or
+• if the request was based on an origin declaration, drawn up by the exporter; or

-In short, when importing your bowler hats, prove that your hats meet the requirements of origin.
+In short, when importing bowler hats, prove that these hats meet the requirements of origin.
+Either with a declaration on origin drawn up by the seller or with importers knowledge.
 Then you will receive an exemption from import duties.
-This means you can offer your bowler hats cheaper in the Netherlands and probably sell more.
+This means you can offer your bowler hats more cheaply in the Netherlands.

 Questions relating to this article?